 Document Generation Speed/Limits

-There should be no hidden formatting in the google doc that could be left over from a copy/paste or a word doc import.
-If there is a concern or desire to make sure the template is very clean, it is best to create a newGoogle Doc and copy the text into it, or type in the new text, instead of importing a word doc and converting it to google doc.
-In most cases this is fine, but if speed becomes a concern, this should also be checked.
+There should be no hidden formatting in the Google Doc that could be left over from a copy/paste or a Word Doc import.
+If there is a concern or desire to make sure the template is very clean and free of any hidden formatting, it is best to create a newGoogle Doc and copy the text into it without formatting, or type in the new text, instead of importing a Word Doc and converting it to Google Doc.
+In most cases this is fine, but if speed becomes a concern, the Google Doc should be checked for hidden formatting.

-Faster document generating can be achieved by enabling parallel processing feature which would be useful if you are generating many documents at once in a batch and want it to generate faster.
+Faster document generating can be achieved by enabling our parallel processing feature which would be useful if you are generating many documents at once in a batch and want it to generate faster.
 To have it enabled, you can make a request by contacting A5 support, and we must understand your business needs in order to enable it.
 This way the speed can be increased up to 7,500 documents/hour.

 Professional Edition is limited in automation possibilities because, unlike Enterprise Edition, it limits access to Salesforce automation tools.
 While Professional Edition allows you to create five (5) Workflows/Process Builder/Flows, access to Apex is completely restricted.
 Our parallel processing feature is not available in Professional Edition because it uses Platform Events.